The full list of experiences you MUST have in your Vietnam trip

 Hue is one of the gems of Vietnam.
 All around the city lie ancient pagodas, tombs, shrines, and palaces.
-The city is home to some of most well preserved historical sights in all of Vietnam and should certainly be a stop on any visit.
+The city is home to some of the most well preserved historical sights in all of Vietnam and should certainly be a stop on any visit.

 Test your own Food courage

 Another easy one to check off that list: eat like a local.
-Try Pho, Bahn Mi, Bun Bo Hue, Mi Quang, Banh Xeo and anything else you can get your hands on.
+Try Pho, Banh Mi, Bun Bo Hue, Mi Quang, Banh Xeo and anything else you can get your hands on.
 Eat on the streets, you’ll save money and have far more fun than you would at any restaurant.
 The food in Vietnam is delicious.